-In addition to these, all core curriculum courses required in each of the 40 college parallel (transfer) programs at Abraham Baldwin are offered through the evening program.
-Also, because of a unique agreement with other units of the University System in this area, ABAC offers cooperative programs leading to four-year and graduate degrees in several areas.
+In addition to these, courses from all core curriculum areas in college parallel (transfer) programs at Abraham Baldwin are offered through the evening program.
+Also, because of a unique partnership, ABAC offers cooperative programs leading to four-year degrees in Business and Education with Georgia Southwestern State University.